triukhan/nano-track/README.md

 <strong>Improvements:</strong>
 - Kalman filter in ```nano_tracker.py```: At first - stabilization, the most common usage for tracking.
 At second - lost mode, when tracker is lost it will be conducted only by Kalman filter trajectory.
 - Re-detection in ```nano_tracker.py``` (```_redetect```): If tracker is lost - it will try to use search with doubled radius to find original object.
+- Re-initializing when tracker confident.
+Needs for successful tracking after object changing during the track.
+- Resizing input video to 720p to work in real-time in 14 fps.

-So, the combination of these 2 improvements will provide mechanism (mostly based on assumptions) that help to re-detect objects after disappearing it behind the other objects.
+So, the combination of these 2 first improvements will provide mechanism (mostly based on assumptions) that help to re-detect objects after disappearing it behind the other objects.
-Obviously, it's need to be improved in different ways (speed (rewrite to c++, use onnx or openvino), more robust re-detection, maybe some kalman filter improvements, more precisely figure out when we have to turn on lost mode), it would be improved, I tested big amount ways to improve this tracker (can be viewed by commit history + I actually started in the different repo) and will test more, but for now, I don't have time :)
+Obviously, it's need to be improved in different ways (speed (rewrite to c++, use onnx or openvino), more robust re-detection, maybe some kalman filter improvements, more precisely figure out when we have to turn on the lost mode), it would be improved, I tested big amount ways to improve this tracker (can be viewed by commit history + I actually started in the different repo) and will test more, but for now, I don't have time :)

 Pain: As far I didn't understand how to improve original model.
 I tried to train pre-trained model, on GOT-10k dataset but it deacresed AO on GOT-10k test data, so as far I skip this part (actually I think that it has no sense for this case, but I can be wrong (can u explain plz?))